 Raw.
-Consuming fresh cherries is the easiest of reaping their nutritional content.
+Consuming fresh cherries is the easiest way to enjoy their nutritional content.

 Juiced.
 Home-juiced cherries retain most of their nutritional and medicinal benefits.
-A daily glass of tart cherry juice each day can help to lower uric acid levels in people with gout, as well as increase levels of melatonin, which can improve insomnia and lead to better sleep quality.
+A daily glass of tart cherry juice can help lower uric acid levels in people with gout as well as increase levels of melatonin, which can improve insomnia and lead to better sleep quality.

-Dried. are also very popular as a healthy snack, and can also be added to morning cereal for an antioxidant punch.
-Cherries are commonly used to make desserts, pastries, and other confectionery like syrups, candies, and jellies.
+Dried.
+Dried cherries are also very popular as a healthy snack and can also be added to morning cereal for an antioxidant punch.
+They are commonly used to make desserts, pastries, and other confectionery like syrups, candies, and jellies.

 Powder.
 The dried and powdered cherry bark, usually from the black or wild cherry tree (Prunus serotina), is also used to treat ailments like coughs, bronchitis, gout, diarrhea, and arthritis.

 Infusion.
-Brewing and drinking cherry tea is a very popular way to reap some of the antioxidant benefits of these fruit.
+Brewing and drinking cherry tea is a very popular way to reap some of the antioxidant benefits of these fruits.